Owen Tudor (horse): Background

-Owen Tudor was bred by his owner, Catherine Macdonald-Buchanan, who had inherited considerable racing and breeding interests when her father, Lord Woolavington, died in 1935.
+Owen Tudor was bred by his owner, Catherine Macdonald-Buchanan and born at Lordship Stud, Newmarket.
+Macdonald-Buchanan had inherited considerable racing and breeding interests when her father, Lord Woolavington, died in 1935.
 The bay colt was sired by Hyperion out of the French-bred mare Mary Tudor II.
 Hyperion was an outstanding racehorse who won The Derby and the St Leger in 1933.
 He went on to become a successful and influential stallion, being Leading sire in Great Britain and Ireland on six occasions.
 Mary Tudor II, who produced five winners apart from Owen Tudor, had won the Poule d'Essai des Pouliches and finished second in the Prix de Diane in 1934.

 Owen Tudor was sent into training with Fred Darling at Beckhampton, Wiltshire and became his trainer’s seventh and last Derby winner.

 Racing career

 1940: two-year-old season

 Owen Tudor began his racing career by winning the Salisbury Stakes Salisbury.
 In his two other races he was sent to Newmarket where he finished unplaced in the Criterion Stakes and second in the Boscawen Stakes.
 In the Free Handicap, a ranking of the year’s best two-year-olds, Owen Tudor was rated eighth behind Poise, who as a gelding was ineligible for the Classics.